nodeftpd/nodeftpd/README.markdown

   his/her own virtual file system which is completely isolated from the file systems of other users.
 * Provides hooks for handling authentication, etc.
-* Supports TLS with explicit AUTH (though this is still a little buggy in places).
+* Supports TLS with explicit AUTH.

 The code assumes that the `exists` function lives in the `fs` module, not the `path` module, as in earlier versions of Node.
 However, monkeypatching `fs`